 Running is one of the great loves of my life, and it has been ever since we were introduced.
 It’s always been there for me—on good days and bad—to make me feel stronger, happier, and more confident.
 It never cares if I’m grumpy or tired or want to listen to solely Nicki Minaj for five straight miles; it just cares that I’ve shown up again.
 Running gives me an amazing cardiovascular workout while also giving me a chance to process my thoughts and tune out the world.
 When I run, I feel like I’m flying—I feel free.

 Most runners share some version of my obsession.
-Whether it’s the runner’s high after mile two (real!) or the way you feel like you can tackle anything afterwards (totally worth waking up early for), if you start running, it can be hard to stop.
+Whether it’s the runner’s high after mile two (real!) or the way you feel like you can tackle anything afterward (totally worth waking up early for), if you start running, it can be hard to stop.
 There’s something addictively therapeutic about lacing up your shoes, heading out the door, and hitting the trail.

 What Happens To Your Body When You Run